-What you need: Compatible Android phone, On-The-Go (OTG) USB adapter, PS3 Controller, mini-USB cable
+What you need: Compatible Android phone, USB On-The-Go (OTG) adapter, PS3 controller, mini-USB cable

 Step 1: Open Sixaxis Enabler

-The app itself is also extremely simple, with a minimalistic user interface that includes a screen with instructions and a troubleshooting page.
-At the very top of the app, you can see its status.
-When it says “Detecting Sixaxis, please attach controller”, you should do just that.
+The app itself is also extremely simple, with a minimalistic user interface.
+This includes a screen with instructions and a troubleshooting page.
+At the top of the app, you can see its status.
+When it says Detecting Sixaxis, please attach controller, you should do just that.

-Step 2: Allow the App To Pair
+Step 2: Allow the App to Pair

-If your device is compatible, the status of the app will change to “Sixaxis Enabled”.
-You can then move the controller’s joysticks and press buttons to make sure that the app is registering these movements.
-If it is, lines of code will appear as you interact with the controller.
+If your device is compatible, the status of the app will change to Sixaxis Enabled.
+You can then move the controller’s joysticks and press buttons to make sure that the app registers these movements.
+If it works properly, lines of input code will appear as you interact with the controller.

+However, we’ve confirmed compatibility with the Samsung Galaxy S8.
+We were also able to use the app with the Galaxy S10 and Huawei P20 Pro.
 Once your controller is paired to your device, you can simply open a game and begin using it.